2023 Calaveras County Grape Stomp Competition

 www.courtwoodinn.com

-The Courtwood Inn not only has a perfect rating on TripAdvisor, it also has a perfect rating through Google Reviews.
-That in itself, should be enough to convince you that this is an excellent property for you to consider.
+The Courtwood Inn not only has a perfect TripAdvisor rating but also an ideal rating through Google Reviews.
+That should be enough to convince you that this is an excellent property for you to consider.
 On the other hand, it’s the furthest from town among these five notable places to stay.
-However, the first thing to remember is that it’s less than two miles from downtown and it offers stylish rooms and furnishings.
-Moreover, it’s one of the newest local B&Bs and even has two tennis courts onsite.
-In addition to tennis, other amenities you can enjoy are Wi-Fi, all day beverage bar and spacious rooms.
-That’s not to mention it’s pet friendly and provides some of the grandest views of the California Gold Country.
-In a nutshell, it’s well worth a stay and especially for the Calaveras Grape Stomp and Gold Rush Street Faire.
+However, the first thing to remember is that it’s less than two miles from downtown and offers stylish rooms and furnishings.
+Moreover, it’s one of the newest local B&Bs and has two tennis courts onsite.
+In addition to tennis, other amenities you can enjoy are Wi-Fi, an all-day beverage bar, and spacious rooms.
+That’s not to mention it’s pet-friendly and provides some of the grandest views of the California Gold Country.
+It’s well worth a stay, especially at the Calaveras Grape Stomp and Gold Rush Street Faire.

 Dunbar House Inn